-Basically the hoist consists of a platform which is lowered and lifted by means of a rope, a pulley and a concrete counterweight cut in proportion to the weight of the platform, the wheelchair and the who designed it and the patients who helped him build it.
+When we saw the hoist operate we were much impressed with the skill of Mr. Skoropata who designed it and the patients who helped him build it.
 But later we discovered that it is only one of many ingenious devices the department is turning out to help disabled people attain the fullest possible measure of independence both at home and at work.